Individual English Trifles are a show stopping end to any meal, but traditionally served in Britain, often at Christmas.

-Next comes the custard layer; make sure it’s not hot or it will melt the gelatin, but if it’s already set, it won’t look good, so it has to be at room temperature.
+Next is the custard layer.
+Make sure it’s not hot or it will melt the gelatin, but if it’s already set, it won’t look good, so it has to be room temperature.

 Last, but not least, top with the freshly whipped cream, either spooning it on, or piping it for a more formal presentation.

 These need to be kept refrigerated, and will be delicious for about 24 hours, and they are actually best if left for a few hours before eating, as the flavors will meld together more.